Quadrabee/q8s-lessons/preq_q8s_staging_k8s/script.md

-# Lesson 1 - Q8S staging
+# Q8S Staging

+## Prerequisites

+* Make sure you have done _preq_q8s_keycloak_
+* Ping @llambeau so that he knows you're starting this session, he'll send you the zip file needed for this.

+## Goal

 In this session we are going to setup your workstation to access our staging Q8S cluster.

+## Steps

-## Kubectl
+### Kubectl

 Please install kubectl following the instructions available at https://kubernetes.io/docs/tasks/tools/install-kubectl/

-## Kubelogin
+### Kubelogin

 Please install the kubectl plugin "kubelogin", following the instructions available at https://github.com/int128/kubelogin

-## Configure the access to the cluster
+### Configure the access to the cluster

-Please create a `~/.kube/config` file based the following template.
+Please create a `~/.kube/config` file based the template available in this session's zip file.
 Make sure to adapt the context section to put your nickname for the namespace value.

 :warning: If you already have a ~/.kube/config file on your computer, make sure you add the q8s-staging cluster, keycloak user and the q8s-staging context in the relevant sections :warning: